Head Coach (8th Season)

-The Carolina Shockwave Volleyball Club (CSVC) is under the direction of Tangela Faulkner, who is entering her fifth season as the head coach.
-She just finished her second season as head coach at C. B. Aycock High School and was the former assistant coach in 2015.
+The Carolina Shockwave Volleyball Club (CSVC) is under the direction of Tangela Faulkner, who is entering her eighth season as the Club Director.
+She is in her second season as head coach at West Johnston High School located in Benson, NC.

 Tangela has no reservations in discussing her reason of why she coaches.
 “I want to equip a young athlete with the same tools that someone equipped me with.
 If God hadn’t blessed me with a full scholarship I would never have been able to go to college.
 I want to help every child I impact have the same opportunity!”

 She has been a minister since 2011 and ensures that Shockwave players when playing tournaments on Sundays don’t miss their Sunday message!
 The word of the Lord is brought to them!

 Coach T is an active member of the American Volleyball Coaches Association and a USA Volleyball IMPACT certified coach as well as a CAPS LEVEL I certified coach.
 She is also First Aid/CPR Certified.